Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 Biden’s package has the support of Kevin Hassett, an economic adviser to Trump, but it has met immediate resistance from congressional Republicans who are balking at the size of the proposal.

 On Friday, Biden said the country is in the midst of a “national emergency” and argued that there are both moral and economic imperatives to act.
-Brian Deese, the national economic council director told reporters that the greater risk to the economy is doing too little at this moment rather than too much.
+Brian Deese, director of the National Economic Council, told reporters that the greater risk to the economy is doing too little at this moment rather than too much.

 Many Republicans claim Biden’s initiative amounts to too much stimulus and too much new debt (returning to a fiscal position many of them abandoned to pass major tax cuts and earlier pandemic relief legislation during Trump’s presidency).
 They say it comes too soon after the $900 billion package just enacted at the end of last year.

-Beyond their opposition to the details of the plan, some Republicans already are claiming that, in the guise of preaching unity with centrist rhetoric, Biden is pushing forward a liberal agenda, whether through executive action — stopping the XL-Keystone pipeline, for example — or with a legislative package that includes a $15 minimum wage.
+Beyond their opposition to the details of the plan, some Republicans already are claiming that, in the guise of preaching unity with centrist rhetoric, Biden is pushing forward a liberal agenda, whether through executive action — stopping the Keystone XL pipeline, for example — or with a legislative package that includes a minimum wage of $15 per hour.

 White House press secretary Jen Psaki has repeatedly said the administration is open to discussions about the shape of the relief package, noting that rarely does a White House initiative come back for a presidential signature after enactment in the same shape as the original.
 That suggests the administration is open for compromise.
 Just how much is another question.

-Administration officials, including the president, White House chief of staff Ron Klain, Deese and others, are engaged in discussions with lawmakers of both parties, probing where there are real opportunities for GOP support.
+Administration officials, including the president, White House Chief of Staff Ron Klain, Deese and others, are engaged in discussions with lawmakers of both parties, probing where there are real opportunities for GOP support.
 But they do not have unlimited time, given the urgency of the moment.

-Already, there is talk among some Democrats about overcoming Republican opposition to the package by using by the budgetary tool known as reconciliation to pass the Biden plan with a simple majority, rather than the otherwise-needed 60 votes.
+Already, there is talk among some Democrats about overcoming Republican opposition to the package by using the budgetary tool known as reconciliation to pass the Biden plan with a simple majority, rather than the otherwise-needed 60 votes.
 Reconciliation has been used by presidents of both parties to enact major policy priorities.

 Few people in the administration understand the dynamics of all this better than Biden.
 He knows the legislative process intimately, having worked it from both ends of Pennsylvania Avenue.
 He also recognizes the economic necessities of moving quickly from the work he did in the early weeks of the Obama administration as officials pushed the president’s stimulus package through Congress.